Aartimishra123/MovieDemo/README.md

 Movie App - README

 This is an Android Movie App that allows users to search for movies using the OMDb API, view movie details, and mark/unmark movies as favorites.
-The app follows the MVVM architecture and utilizes Room Database for local persistence.
+The app utilizes Room Database for local persistence.

 📌 Features